NJ Husky With ‘Weird’ Eyelids Gets Adopted After Story Goes Viral

-The Husky House, an animal rescue in Matawan, New Jersey, posted Jubilee's photos on its Facebook page last week, asking to see if anyone wanted to adopt the 4-year-old dog with eyelid deformity.
+The Husky House, an animal rescue in Matawan, New Jersey, posted Jubilee's photos on its Facebook page last week to see if anyone wanted to welcome the 4-year-old dog with an eyelid deformity into their home.

 "I came from a 'breeder' who couldn’t sell me because he said I was 'weird' looking," the Husky House wrote.

-Thousands of people disagreed as they poured in loving comments, offering to adopt her, and shared Jubilee's photos.
+Thousands of people disagreed as they poured in loving comments, shared Jubilee's photos and even offered to adopt her.

-Jubilee had been with the shelter for two years and there were "zero interest and not one application" to adopt her, according to the Husky House.
+Jubilee had been with the shelter for two years, and there was "zero interest and not one application" to adopt her, according to the Husky House.

 Days after Jubilee's story was posted, she was adopted by a previous patron of the organization.
 She's now living in a loving home with a fellow Husky sibling, according to her new owner.